datasette/datasette-remote-actors/README.md

 datasette install datasette-remote-actors
 ```

-## Necessary endpoint
+## API endpoint

-You must configure this plugin with a URL that returns JSON data about actors.
+You must configure this plugin with a URL to an endpoint that returns JSON data about actors.

-The URL should accept a comma separated list of IDs `?ids=1,2,3` and return a JSON dictionary that looks like this:
+The endpoint should accept a comma separated list of IDs `?ids=1,2,3` and return a JSON dictionary that looks like this:

 ```json
 {